Some Girls Do: Production

 Filming began May 1968 and took place mainly in Spain.
 One of the British filming locations was the National Gas Turbine Establishment at Farnborough.
 It was known as "Pyestock".
 The locale doubled for the British Atomic plant where the engines and wind tunnel models of the fictional SST1 were being tested.
 Wycombe Air Park was also used as a location in the film for the glider sequence.

 Joanna Lumley, who appears uncredited as one of Petersen's female robots in the film, was also working on the set of On Her Majesty's Secret Service at the same time, as both films were produced at Pinewood Studios.
 Virginia North also worked on both films simultaneously.

 Reception

+The Monthly Film Bulletin wrote: "Bulldog Drummond would turn in his grave if he could see what has happened to him in this inane sequel to Deadlier than the Male.
+The spy spoof died a lingering death some time ago, but Betty Box and Ralph Thomas seem not to have heard the news.
+The result is a crude mishmash of tired jokes ("I say, do remember you're British," says Drummond's mother-fixated buffoon of a bodyguard), second-hand gadgetry, and a tedious collection of giggly, mini-skirted female assassins.
+Even the glossy surface looks decidedly jaded, as though the producers had taken over some of the less inventive sets from a Matt Helm film.
+And the script's desperate attempts to camp it up (Robert Morley drifting embarrassingly through as a cookery specialist with flower-patterned shirt and an earring, Carl Petersen dressing for dinner as the Duke of Wellington) completely misfire."

-The contemporary review in The New York Times was especially scathing, calling Some Girls Do an "... addlepated distant cousin of James Bond...
+The New York Times was especially scathing, calling Some Girls Do an "... addlepated distant cousin of James Bond...
 Richard Johnson, (stars as) the glum Drummond of this mishmash of an intrigue ...

 Reviewer Leslie Halliwell dismissed the film as an "... abysmal spoof melodrama in the swinging 60s mould; a travesty of a famous character."
+Filmink called it "far less fun" than Deadlier Than the Male.